FREQUENTLY ASKED QUESTIONS

 3. Who can join the CBF?

-- Anyone over 18, who is a member of a Christian church, may join.
+- Anyone over 18, and a resident of Alberta may apply for membership.

 4. What are the fees to join?